 Just think, if you could simply make a choice that could eliminate those things, wouldn’t it be worth it to at least try?

-6 Ways to Reduce Stress and Anxiety by Changing Your Mindset
+6 Ways to Reduce Stress with Positive Thinking

-Here are six practices you can implement that will help you change your mindset and ultimately reduce your stress and anxiety.
+I cannot stress the importance of positive thinking.
+Here are six practices you can implement that will help you reduce stress with positive thinking.

 Perhaps you start your day naming one thing you are grateful for.
 Or even better, you incorporate it into your family’s dinner routine by having each person share one thing they are grateful for.
 Get in the habit of noticing the little things that bring joy.
 Right now, I’m grateful for the window above my desk, where I can see the morning sunlight glow through the trees.